 Town centre public realm works

-Although severely constrained due to the number of utility services supplying this area, some tree planting is also proposed to introduce more greenery into the town centre as part of the £1.4m scheme.
+Tree planting is proposed to introduce more greenery into the town centre as part of the £1.4m scheme.

-Together with the recently opened TK Maxx on Castle Street and the recent granting of planning permission for the change of use of the Picturedrome on Chestergate to an Altrincham Market-style venue for artisan food stalls and refreshments, it is hoped this work will encourage further investment in neighbouring private property, such as Craven House.
+Together with the recently opened TK Maxx on Castle Street and the recent opening of the Picturedrome on Chestergate as an Altrincham Market-style venue for artisan food stalls and refreshments, it is hoped this work will encourage further investment in neighbouring private property, such as Craven House.

 Castle Street, Macclesfield package of works